 I’m still mostly sleeping on my wooden platform bed.

 I expect another 2 years of pain, though it should be dwindling in the 3rd year.

 Triumph Over Poverty

 Before finally getting the correct diagnosis and treatment for her spinal injury, Paula could sit and stand normally only for short periods of time.
-During the 32nd year of the pain in her spine, Paula began to sit on a low chair at home with her feet on a stool.
+During the 32nd year of the pain in her spine, Paula began to sit on a low chair at home with her feet on a tall stool.
 The only way she could sit without pain was to put her feet at the same level as her head.
 Away from home, Paula sat on a chair with her back pillow while resting her feet on another chair, or sat on the floor with her back pillow up against a wall.

 During the 33rd year of the pain in her spine, Paula began carrying a cane whenever she had to be out in public.
 She did not need the cane for walking.
 Instead, she needed the cane to lean on if she had to stand.
 By then, standing normally for just 2 minutes left Paula in excruciating pain.
 In stores, Paula could lean on shopping carts and against counters and shelves.
 She had little to lean against in places like parks.
 Paula carried the cane with her so she could lean forward on it and reduce the pain she felt from having to stand.

 At first, Paula survived on Social Security Survivors Benefits because she was a widow.
 After her Social Security payments ended, Paula survived financially only because her teenage daughter worked as many hours as she could to support them.
 Her daughter had started buying food and paying bills with her first babysitting job at the age of 10.
 Paula filled in financial gaps with credit cards until she could no longer make the payments and had to declare bankruptcy.